 - The image should appear above the title.
 You can click on the image to select it, and when it is selected you will see some small squares at the corners and on the sides.
 Click on one of the corner squares and you can drag inward to resize it smaller.

-Part 2 Shows how to copy the citation for the picture, paste it into the poem document.
+Part Two shows how to copy the citation for the picture and paste it into the poem document.

 Part 2: Saving to Google Drive